50 ways food has changed in the last 50 years

 Food becomes 'food'

 The history of processed food technically dates back 1.8 million years, when early humans first began processing their meat by cooking it with fire.
 The end of World War II and the baby boom that followed it, however, led to the rise of a different kind of processing, when refined sugars, additives, dyes, preservatives, and a vocabulary of unpronounceable ingredients became the foundation of the American diet.
-Today, over 60% of what we eat consists of processed foods.
+Today, almost 60% of what we eat consists of what scientists call ultra-processed foods.

 Fast food chains explode

-America's fast-food culture can be traced to 1921 in Wichita, Kansas, where the first White Castle triggered a revolution in cuisine.
-Although fast-food restaurants and their trademark drive-through windows were common sights across the country as far back as the 1950s, Americans over the last 50 years have devoured epic amounts of the cheap, delicious, and unhealthy burgers and fries, cooked up every day by America's 50,000 fast-food restaurants.
-McDonald's alone now sells 75 burgers a second.
+Although fast-food restaurants and their trademark drive-through windows were common sights across the country as far back as the 1950s, Americans over the last 50 years have devoured epic amounts of the cheap, delicious, and unhealthy burgers and fries, cooked up every day by America's nearly 200,000 quick-service restaurants.
+McDonald's alone sells 75 burgers a second.

 Sugar consumption spikes